mbokil/vue3-vite-containerized-app/README.md

-# vue-project
+# vue-vite-containerized-app

-This template is for an endpoint neutral containerized Vite project
+This template is for an endpoint neutral containerized Vite project.
+You can build the app once and then move the dist folder to a dev, QA or production container.
+Just point the container config at your env file and the Node server will inject the Vite properties into your Vue app.

 ## Customize configuration